Work with multiple python versions on Windows 10

 Python and python3 command

-The py-launcher command sheme often is too ugly, so there is the python2
+The py-launcher command sheme often is too ugly, so there is the python2and python3 command.

 The command structure is very straightforward: python <command>